 Let’s start by identifying the footwear that should stay in your closet at home.
 The obvious no-no’s for safe and efficient travel are anything with high heels, anything with metal in them (steel toes wreak havoc with security devices), anything heavily insulated, anything uncomfortable, and, of course, those flip-floppy-sloppy things (do you really want a staph infection?).
-Keep in mind that on a trip like this, fashion is the bottom rung of real concern (even grunge!).
-I don’t care what you look like.
+Keep in mind that on a trip like this, fashion is on the bottom rung of concern.
+I don’t give a flip what you look like.
 I do care if your footwear puts you at risk in some way.

 What Footwear should I bring?

-Rather than recommending specific shoes, let me give you some questions to ask yourself as you stare at your collection at home.
-Before mindlessly grabbing something out of the closet, ask yourself a few questions.
+Rather than recommending specific shoes, let me give you some questions to ask yourself as you stare at your closet at home.
+Before mindlessly grabbing something, ask yourself a few questions.